What is Reverb? A Comprehensive Guide to Reverbs in Music Production

 Don’t be afraid to think outside the box and push the boundaries of conventional reverb techniques.
 By trying out different types of reverbs, such as:

-And experimenting with unconventional settings, you can discover new sonic possibilities and craft a unique sound that sets your music apart from the rest.
+So, by experimenting with unconventional settings like gated reverb, you can discover new sonic possibilities and compose a unique sound that sets your music apart from the rest.

 Mono vs. Stereo Reverb